 READ MORE: Why Frederick Douglass Matters

 Douglass, born into slavery in 1818 on Maryland’s Eastern Shore, wasn’t always owned by the Auld family.
 After living with an aunt and his grandmother, he was sent to serve at the Wye Plantation in Talbot County, Maryland.
 There, he saw the brutality of slavery on full display.
-His owner and overseer, Aaron Anthony, fed slave children from troughs and mercilessly whipped slaves who did not obey his orders quickly enough.
+His owner and overseer, Aaron Anthony, fed enslaved children from troughs and mercilessly whipped slaves who did not obey his orders quickly enough.

-Thomas was a cruel master, starving and beating his slaves and breaking up their attempts to worship, read and write.
+Thomas was a cruel master, starving and beating his enslaved workers and breaking up their attempts to worship, read and write.
 He leased Douglass out to other masters who attempted to break his independent spirit with physical and emotional abuse.
 Eventually, Douglass returned to Hugh in Baltimore, fell in love and started a family.
-This increased his hatred of slavery and in 1838, at the age of 20, armed with fake papers, a sailor-suit disguise and hope for the future, he escaped to the free North with the help of Anna Murray, the free black woman from Baltimore with whom he had fallen in love.
+This increased his hatred of slavery and in 1838, at the age of 20, armed with fake papers, a sailor suit disguise and hope for the future, he escaped to the free North with the help of Anna Murray, the free black woman from Baltimore with whom he had fallen in love.
 They ended up in Rochester, New York.

 As a free man, Douglass couldn’t forget the people he’d left behind in Maryland—or the masters who had enslaved him.
 He became involved in the abolitionist cause, started publishing his own abolitionist newspaper, The North Star, and associated with notable abolitionists like William Lloyd Garrison in his fight against slavery.
-His firsthand descriptions of the cruelty of slavery were a potent weapon in the struggle against bondage, and Douglass became a renowned speaker, crisscrossing the North to speak to abolitionist groups and gatherings about his life as a slave.
+His firsthand descriptions of the cruelty of slavery were a potent weapon in the struggle against bondage, and Douglass became a renowned speaker, crisscrossing the North to speak to abolitionist groups and gatherings about his life as an enslaved person.

-In 1848, Douglass again turned a spotlight on his former master.
+In 1848, Douglass again turned a spotlight on his former owner.
 He wrote an emotional open letter, to Thomas Auld, lambasting him for his participation in a cruel system.
 “I intend to make use of you as a weapon with which to assail the system of slavery,” wrote Douglass.
 Yet he ended the letter on a surprisingly tender note.
 “I entertain no malice toward you personally,” Douglass wrote.
 “There is no roof under which you would be more safe than mine, and there is nothing in my house which you might need for your comfort, which I would not readily grant…I am your fellow-man, but not your slave.”